Wealth Management Philosophy

 3. We aim to take advantage of market opportunities.

 Through these three goals, we shape the steps of our investment methodology for our clients.
-Our Investment Committee meets with four other Investment Committees across the nation who utilizes this same math-based approach.
-There are over 40 years of combined investment management experience using this approach.
+Our Investment Committee meets weekly with eight other Investment Committees across the nation who utilizes this same math-based approach.
+There are over 150 years of combined investment management experience using this methodology.

-The first step of the Victory Fiduciary Consulting investing process is to decide whether we should be invested at all.
+The first step of the Victory Fiduciary Consulting investing process is to decide whether we should be fully invested.
 We track six indicators that help determine the overall strength of the stock and bond market.
-When a majority (four or more) are positive we remain in the market.
-If four or more go negative, it is a sign that there are significant technical and fundamental deficiencies.
+The overall strength of these indicators determine how fully invested we are versus taking a more cautious approach.

 Step 2: Should We Generally Be in Stocks or Bonds?